 In the rare case of an allergy to acrylonitrile, butyl rubber gloves have been found to limit its permeability and may be considered as an alternative for mechanics and factory workers [4,5].
 These gloves are generally not practicable for healthcare workers, hairdressers, or laboratory technicians.

 Barrier creams have not been found to protect sufficiently against acrylonitrile penetration and are not recommended .

 The prognosis after diagnosis of contact dermatitis to nitrile is dependent on patient education and avoidance of the allergen.
-Approximately 10–15% of people with occupational contact dermatitis continue to experience dermatitis .
+Approximately 10–15% of people with occupational contact dermatitis continue to experience dermatitis with no obvious cause .

 © 2020 DermNet New Zealand Trust.